Lavinia592/valentino-magic-beans-project/README.md

 # 🧪 Valentino Magic Beans Project

 This repository contains an **end-to-end (E2E) testing suite** built with **Playwright** and **TypeScript**.

-The project automates key user flows such as **signup, login, and navigation** for the Valentino Magic Beans web application.
+The project automates key user flows such as **signup, login, and navigating products, API mock** for the Valentino Magic Beans web application.

 It also integrates **MailSlurp** to manage temporary email inboxes for signup verification testing.